ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/2_ray-queries.md

 ## Implementing a Ray Query

-To implement your own query, create a struct implementing the `ICreateRaysJobRunner` interface.
+To implement your own query, create a class implementing the `ICreateRaysJobRunner` interface.
 Mark it with `[JobWrapper]`, this will make it show up in the editor.
 The schedule method is expected to schedule a job which creates `NumRays` rays for each entity.
 There is helper custom job prepared to ease this process - `ICreateRaysJob`.
 It's `Execute` method will be called `NumRays` with indexes from `0` to `NumRays - 1` for each entity.
 The function should return the origin, direction and maximum distance of a ray to cast.
 The code below can be used as a template to create new ray queries through implementations of `ICreateRaysJobRunner` and `ICreateRaysJob`.

 ```csharp title="MyNeighborQueryJobWrapper.cs"
 [BurstCompile]